man in his 40s doing a beginner workout at home in a living room

 We earn a commission if you make a purchase, at no additional cost to you.

-Rest and Recovery: The Part Nobody Talks About
+Rest and Recovery for Beginners: The Part Nobody Talks About

 man in his 40s resting on a couch with a glass of water after exercise